Sort-Care/Sort-Care.github.io/_posts/2020-01-19-Tikz-Org-Mode-Output-Format.markdown

 	margin-bottom:-2px;
 	margin-top: 7px;">I</span> was trying to embed `tikzpicture` code in my org files.
 But fount that whenever I want to output the latex source code written to generate a picture, I was only able to do it when the `:file` option is set to `svg`.
 It will give not authorized error for `png` files.

-For example, I have the following code blocks:
+For example, I have the following code blocks in my org file:
 ```latex
 #+name: 2.24-list-tree
 #+header: :results value file